riceissa/issarice.com/wiki/advice-for-young-people.md

 These people are the new wave of "most impressive people", following traditional impressive people like Feynman.

 - experimenting with nootropics might be a good idea

+Also see [Katja Grace's post](https://meteuphoric.wordpress.com/2011/04/19/advice-to-aspiring-undergraduates/) on advice to "aspiring undergraduates".
+In particular:

+> In case you actually want to learn things, it is not clear whether
+> university will help or hinder this <span class="Apple-style-span"
+> style="line-height:26px;">on average</span>.
+There seems to be a lot of
+> variation between people.
+If you are unsure whether having someone talk
+> at you for hours at a time while you struggle to write down what they
+> said ten seconds previously helps you learn, sit in on some lectures
+> before you sign up.
+Doing so is usually free.
+>
+> If you are ambitious and/or idealistic, and like being so, realise that
+> university seems to often destroy these characteristics.
+Or perhaps
+> that’s just the adult world.
+Anyway, be wary of accidentally picking up
+> the impression that ambition and idealism are arrogant naivete
+> inappropriate to the subjective, intellectually impenetrable real world,
+> in which a person as small as yourself should be eternally grateful if
+> someone finds them worthy of pushing papers.
+Unless you see good
+> evidence for it of course, or would find it useful for enjoying your
+> career in paper pushing.